wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### civicrmVersion

-Only run if the local CiviCRM deployment meets this minimum requirement.
+* __Description__: Only run if the local CiviCRM deployment meets this minimum requirement.
 * __CLI Option__: `-d civicrmVersion=X`
 * __Environment Variable__: _n/a_
 * __File Field__: `civicrmVersion`